 Dan Levitan has served as a member of our Board of Directors since April 2007.
 In 1998, Mr. Levitan co-founded Maveron LLC, a venture capital firm that invests in consumer companies.
 From 1983 to 1997, Mr. Levitan was employed by Wertheim Schroder & Co., an investment banking firm acquired by Salomon Smith Barney Inc. in 2000, most recently serving as a managing director.
-Mr. Levitan also currently serves on the boards of directors of Potbelly Corp.
-(NASDAQ:PBPB), a national quick-service restaurant chain, and numerous private companies and non-profit organizations.
+Mr. Levitan also currently serves on the boards of directors of numerous private companies and non-profit organizations.
 In addition, Mr. Levitan is also on the advisory board of the Arthur Rock Center for Entrepreneurship at Harvard Business School and the board of trustees of Seattle Children's Hospital Foundation.
 Mr. Levitan holds an M.B.A. from Harvard Business School and a B.A. from Duke University.
-Mr. Levitan was chosen to serve on our Board of

-Directors due to his extensive experience with a wide range of consumer companies and the venture capital industry and his operational and financial expertise..
+Mr. Levitan was chosen to serve on our Board of Directors due to his extensive experience with a wide range of consumer companies and the venture capital industry and his operational and financial expertise.